Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - Support Capture for SceneView.
 - Drag and Drop
   - Support for multiple windows on a single process has been added.
-- Performance/Memory Improvement
+- Performance/memory improvement
   - Optimize render thread bottleneck.
   - Optimize Property update logic in render thread.
   - Optimize to control Vector capacity release for memory usage.
   - Support custom shader pre-compile option.
-  - Support to synchronize rendering fps with lottie's fps.
+  - Support to synchronize rendering FPS with Lottie's FPS.
 - Aurum
   - Improve the performance of finding element and dump objects by adding new methods.
   - Support for sorting child objects by coordinates.
   - Support for creating xpath when processes name are same.
   - Support for updating function of application information.
   - Support for updating function of XPath information.
-  - Support for changing the port number(50051-50060)
+  - Support for changing the port number (50051-50060)
   - Support for separating event registration.
   - Improve the performance by refactoring processing event.
   - Support for navigation functions.
   - Support for getting the parent.
   - Support for aurum-python to improve user convienent.
-- UI Analyzer (internal Tool)
+- UI Analyzer (Internal Tool)
   - Support new workspace for saving screenshot
   - Support for changing slider feature
   - Support for description information